TritonDataCenter/rfd/rfd/0143/README.md

 * Pause/resume a garbage collector
 * Get/set the subset shards that a given worker polls for new delete records
+* Get/set the subset of Mako nodes a given worker is responsible for generating cleanup instructions for
 * Get/set the polling batch size (how many records are read from `manta_fastdelete_queue` per database transaction)
 * Get/set the polling concurrency (how many outstanding `findobjects` are allowed at